getporter/kubernetes-plugins/CONTRIBUTING.md

 * **Build** builds the plugin, runs unit-test and cross compiles for local and in cluster testing.

 **NOTE** This project is still moving targets from the original `Makefile` into mage.
 Please file an issue for any problems encountered.
+Make will continue to be deprecated as functionality is migrated into mage and all new functionality should be added directly to mage.

 ### Utility Targets
 These are targets that you won't usually run directly, other targets use them as dependencies.